Emilia Kyrkkö

-Emilia Kyrkkö (born 24 February 2004) is a Finnish ice hockey goaltender and member of the Finnish national team.
-She has played college ice hockey with the St. Cloud State Huskies women's ice hockey program since 2024.
+Emilia Kyrkkö (born 24 February 2004) is a Finnish college ice hockey goaltender for St. Cloud and a member of the Finnish national team.

 Playing career

 Kyrkkö began playing ringette as a child in Nokia.
 At age nine or ten, she joined the youth department of NoU Ringette, the ringette side of the multi-sport club Nokian Urheilijat (NoU).
 In the 2015–16 season with NoU under-16 (U16), she played as a skater and was the youngest player on the team but she had fully switched to goaltending by the following season, which she played with NoU U14.
 She continued playing ringette as a net minder with various youth teams of NoU and BLD Ringette, ultimately playing seven seasons of the sport.

 Youth

 Around age eleven, Sanni Vanhanen invited her to practice with the boys' ice hockey team Vanhanen played on in the youth department of HC Nokia and Kyrkkö decided to join as the only other girl on the team.
 HC Nokia youth teams played in two or more skill levels (AAA, AA, A, etc.; see minor ice hockey) of an age class and each team’s players would be rotated through the various levels on a week-by-week basis while continuing to practice as a single unit.
 This system gave Kyrkkö the opportunity to tend goal at three skill levels in the E1 (U12) leagues and two skill levels in the D2 (U13) leagues during 2016–17 season.